-The City owns and maintains over 350 stormwater facilities and more are being installed each year.
+The City owns and maintains over 375 stormwater facilities and more are being installed each year.
 Staff inspect the facilities annually to make sure they are working correctly and not causing any hazards for drivers.
-Weeding, replanting bare areas, and removal of sediment takes place whenever we find a facility in need!
+Weeding, replanting bare areas, and removal of sediment takes place whenever we find a facility in need.

 Each new development has stormwater facilities that treat stormwater from the property.
-City Staff inspect private facilities annually and work with property owners to make any corrections needed.
-Click here to find out more about our private facilities program.
+City staff inspect private facilities annually and work with property owners to make any corrections needed.

 The City inspects private facilities with an O&M agreement.